 Digital Mining Uses.
-Where a digital mining use is allowed as a permitted use or special land use in a zoning district, the following additional requirements apply:
+Where a digital mining use is allowed as a permitted use or special land use in a zoning district, the digital mining use must comply with all the requirements of a data center use and the following additional requirements apply:

 All activities related to the digital mining use must be conducted within an enclosed building.

-The applicant must provide evidence to the Township, certified by a professional engineer, that the proposed use will not have an adverse effect on electrical or digital internet services in neighboring properties or the Township.
+The Township Planning Department must conduct an assessment to ensure that will not have an adverse effect on electrical or digital internet services in neighboring properties or the Township.
+The assessment must be made accessible to the public online within seven (7) days of completion.

 All digital mining operations shall be designed, erected, and installed in accordance with all applicable local, state or federal laws, codes, rules and regulations.